High School Counselors » NEWS - JUNIORS - CLASS OF 2025

 Remember, you must pass ALL 5 EOC exams to graduate high school.
 (Alg1, Biology, English 1, English 2, and US History)

 • Subject: The University of Texas at Austin Automatic Admission Policy -Senate Bill 175, passed by the 81st Texas Legislature allows The University of Texas at Austin to limit automatic admission to 75 percent of the university’s enrollment capacity designated for first-time resident undergraduate students.
-The University has determined that it will automatically admit all eligible 2024 fall freshman applicants who rank within the top 7% of their high school graduating classes, with remaining spaces to be filled through holistic review.
-Each fall, the university notifies Texas school officials of the class rank that current high school juniors need to attain by the end of their junior year in order to be automatically admitted.
-This percent is TBD for the Class of 2025.
+The University has determined that it will automatically admit all eligible 2025 fall freshman applicants who rank within the top 6% of their high school graduating classes, with remaining spaces to be filled through holistic review.

 • AP Students: Your scores are available to view online at www.collegeboard.com.
 Texas Governor Greg Abbott signed into law HB 1992, legislation requiring all Texas public colleges and universities to award credit to students who submit scores of 3 and higher on AP Exams.
 This applies to entering freshmen at Texas public institutions of higher education beginning in the fall of 2016.
 Students planning on attending out-of-state institutions must find out if your institution will accept a 3, 4, 5 and which courses you will get credit for.
 Log on to www.collegeboard.com/ap/creditpolicy.
 Click on “AP Credit Policy Info,” type in your college’s name, click on the college, and click on the “click here for this Institutions AP credit and placement Policy on the Web.”